karlrohe/mRDS/README.md

                   #   the function returns the width of the confidence interval
 rawOutput         # if True, then there will be less text printed to the terminal window and
                   #   the function returns Bcount many simulations of the Volz-Heckathorn estimator

+diagnostics       # if True, sbmGLS outputs additional summaries from the eigen computations.
+Q                 # when NULL, this matrix is computed in the code.
+For some simulations,
+                  #   it is nice to specify it.
+deg               # when deg = TRUE and network.size.variable or network.size is specified,
+                  #   then this uses adjusted Volz-Heckathorn weights...
+                  #   the adjustment to VH is that the normalizing constant which estimates
+                  #   E(1/deg(X)) is computed via GLS,
+                  #   rather than via a sample average (as in the original VH).
+                  # when deg = FALSE and/or network.size.variable / network.size are not specified
+                  #   then no "bias adjustments" are made for node degrees.

 ```

 Details